Vankaya Pachadi Recipe (with Step by Step Photos)

 Vankaya Pachadi is yet another delicious dish from the land of idlis and dosas, Andhra Pradesh, and it is very similar to baingan bharta.
-In its simple preparation, it’s a curry of grilled brinjal (roasted or directly cooked on gas burner) sautéed with mustard seeds, cumin seeds, urad dal, chilli, curry leaves, onion, garlic and spices.
+In its simple preparation, it’s a curry of grilled brinjal (roasted or directly cooked on gas burner) sautéed with mustard seeds, cumin seeds, urad dal, chilli, curry leaves and spices.

 |1/2 teaspoon Mustard Seeds|

-- Take a big round shaped purple or light green brinjal, Clean it and prick it’s surface using fork.
-Brush some oil on its outer surface and cook directly on burner.
-When skin turns black, rotate it to cook remaining sides.
+- Take small brinjals (or a big round shaped purple or light green brinjal), wash them and prick the surface using fork.
+Brush some oil on the outer surface and cook directly on burner.
+When skin turns black, rotate them to cook remaining sides.
 Keep rotating it at regular intervals to cook evenly.
-When its entire surface is charred and has become black and flaky, turn off the heat and wash it in running water.
+When the entire surface is charred and has become black and flaky, turn off the flame.

 Tips and Variations: